Tam-Lin/chaostoolkit-zos/README.md

 If you wish to contribute more functions to this package, you are welcome to do so.
 First, fork this project, make your changes following the usual [PEP 8][pep8] code style, add tests and submit a PR for review.
-Or, if you'd like to be able to do somehting with the Chaos Toolkit, but don't know how to do it via code, feel free to submit a problem report, and I'll see what I can figure out.
+Or, if you'd like to be able to do something with the Chaos Toolkit, but don't know how to do it via code, feel free to submit a problem report, and I'll see what I can figure out.
 I'm hoping to add support for z/OS subsystems (CICS, Db2, IMS, etc), but my exptertise is in z/OS, so I need to understand what sorts of things you'd like to be able to do.